orientechnologies/orientdb-docs/NET-Database.md

 ## Initializing the Database

-With OrientDB-NET, the database interface is controlled through the `ODatabase` class, which can be found in the `Innov8tive.API` library.
+With OrientDB-NET, the database interface is controlled through the `ODatabase` class.

 ### Syntax